hazer-hazer/Jacy-Dev-Book/_docs/user-guide/index.md

 ```

 - `(a: int, b: int)` is a parameter list where `a` and `b` are names of parameters and `int`'s are types for each of them.
-- After parameter list goes return type, it is annotated with same punctuation - `:`
+- After the parameter list goes return type, it is annotated with the same punctuation - `:`
 - Function body is enclosed into `{}` (curly brackets, also I'll probably call them "braces" further)

 To invoke `add` we need to pass two integers in it -- `add(1, 2)`, this expression will result in integer `3`.

 #### Invocations with labels

-_Jacy_ supports labeled arguments, it is a way to call function without writing arguments in the same order as parameters are declared.
+_Jacy_ supports labeled arguments, it is a way to call a function without writing arguments in the same order as parameters are declared.

 Let's call `add` function from example above with named arguments:
 ```jc